moodle-an-hochschulen/moodle-block_course_overview_campus/README.md

 * In block_course_overview in Moodle 2.4+, a user is able to limit the length of his course list with a block setting.
 We decided to not adopt this feature for block_course_overview_campus because we think this would conflict with the filtering / hiding feature and confuse users.
 In block_course_overview_campus, the course list always shows all courses which have passed the selected course filters.
 * In block_course_overview in Moodle 2.4+, the administrator can configure the block to show Metacourse children.
 We decided to not adopt this feature for block_course_overview_campus because we have no need for this.
 If you need this feature, please let us know on https://github.com/moodleuulm/moodle-block_course_overview_campus/issues
 * In block_course_overview in Moodle 2.4+, the administrator can configure the block to show a welcome message.
 We decided to not adopt this feature for block_course_overview_campus because we have no need for this.
 If you need this feature, please let us know on https://github.com/moodleuulm/moodle-block_course_overview_campus/issues
-* In block_course_overview in Moodle 2.4+, course news are grouped by modules and each module can be collapsed / expanded.
-We decided to stick with the behaviour of block_course_overview_campus to collapse / expand course news as a whole, but we added some nice icons for each module to the course news list.
 * In Moodle core since Moodle 2.2+, there is a setting "courselistshortnames" which controls the displaying of course names.
 This setting is also processed in block_course_overview.
 We decided to ignore this core setting and to stick to block_course_overview_campus's internal course display control settings.
 * In contrast to the Moodle core block_course_overview, this block doesn't support MNet courses and wasn't tested with MNet Moodle installations.